max-mapper/haraka-couchdb/README.md

 The default Haraka configuration assumes you have a couch running at `http://localhost:5984` (this is also Couch's default).
 You can change this setting in the file `config/couchdb.url`.
 Be sure to include your admin username and password in the URL if you have one set.

+Also make sure to edit the file `config/me` to contain the domain name that you want to receive mail at (the same domain as your MX record, or localhost for dev testing)

 You can also set the database prefix name in the file `config/couchdb.dbPrefix`.
 The default value is "mail_", which means that messages sent to `bill@yourawesomedomain.com` will be stored in a database called `mail_bill` in Couch.

     git clone git://github.com/maxogden/haraka-couchdb.git